lhcb/starterkit-lessons/self-guided-lessons/htcondor.md

 * Your priority score

 Your priority score is determined based on your recent usage.
 Submitting lots of intensive jobs will cause your score to increase quickly, but if you wait a little while afterwards it will gradually reduce back down *(N.B. a lower score means your jobs will have a higher priority)*.

+### System architecture

+When you connect to lxplus, you have read/write access to both the AFS and EOS filesystems, as well as read-only access to CVMFS for accessing experiment software.
+Worker notes in the batch system have the same permissions, which is what allows them to read input files from, and write output files to, your user areas.

+Each worker node has its own remote storage space, which is limited to 20GB.
+When a job starts, the executable is copied to this storage area, usually along with any input data files required.
+Any files created by the script should be created there as well, where they can later be transferred back to your user area.
+When a job completes, the worker node cleans out its storage area, so it's important to tell HTCondor to transfer any output files you want to keep.

+See [here](http://batchdocs.web.cern.ch/batchdocs/concepts/dataflow.html) for a more detailed explanation (and a helpful diagram).

 ### Other useful resources